martinlindhe/efyran/README.md

 It was created after playing with and modding the older [E3 macro](https://github.com/cream24/Macros) over a number of years.

 Some concepts are borrowed from E3, while others are new.
-No code has been reused from E3.

 ## Getting started